Cylinder chess: Rules and gameplay

 One possible rule variation in cylinder chess is to allow null moves, or moves such that every piece stays in the same place, as long as any piece performing such a move travels a nonzero distance by crossing over the edge of the board; only a rook or queen can perform such a move.
 This variation is rare in actual play, but it is often seen in cylinder chess problems.

 Strategy

 In cylinder chess, the traditional hierarchy of piece strengths is changed, with bishops being significantly stronger than knights.
 The knight and rook do not gain much more power from the cylindrical board, but bishops and especially queens become stronger.
-The center squares are unimportant to control, and moving a pawn to the center in the opening is very weakening because it opens the player's center to attacks by the opponent's bishops, which have been allowed faster access to the flank squares.
+The squares are unimportant to control, and moving a pawn to the center in the opening is very weakening because it opens the player's center to attacks by the opponent's bishops, which have been allowed faster access to the flank squares.